 99. Beats ADHD

-Finding medicines and treatment for ADHD has been a struggle for science.
+Finding medicines and treatments for ADHD has been a struggle for science.
 Usually, medicines have side effects.
-Meditation helps in several ways, and of them is by helping ADHD sufferers fighting the impact of excessive adrenaline.
+Meditation helps in several ways, and of them is by helping ADHD sufferers fight the impact of excessive adrenaline.

-Research carried out at Yale University found that meditation dials down activity in the default mode network (DMN), responsible for “monkey thoughts”, that useless information that blocks our assertiveness.28
+Research carried out at Yale University found that meditation dials down activity in the default mode network (DMN), responsible for “monkey thoughts”, that useless information that blocks our assertiveness.

 101. Lengthens Attention Span